Applying for SNAP

-Many Oregonians are surprised to learn that eligibility is based on their monthly income.
-Income includes: earnings, social security, disability, child support and more.
-For most households, resources such as a house, car or money in the bank will not count against eligibility.
+Many Oregonians are surprised to find out they are eligible for SNAP.
+Eligibility is based mostly on monthly income.
+That includes earned income from work, as well as unearned income such as social security, disability, child support and more.
+For most Oregonians, resources such as a house, car or money in the bank do NOT count against eligibility.
 You may be able to get SNAP if you are working, receiving unemployment, or attending school.
 (See special rules for students.)
 People receiving SNAP are often eligible for other services.

-Household 2013 Income Guidelines - based on 185% of the Federal Poverty Level
+2014 Oregon Household Income Guidelines - based on 185% of the Federal Poverty Level

 |Persons in family||Annual||Monthly||Weekly||Hourly*|

-Monthly amounts go up $620 for each addional person
+Monthly amounts go up $626 for each additional person.

 How to Apply for SNAP